GabrielDuta/chess_engine/README.md

-Bitboard Chess Engine in C
+Bitboard Chess Engine in C.